zachbellay/room-automation/Blynk_Mark_1/README.md

 ### An Idea of What the Blynk Interface Looked Like:
 This screenshot was taken after I dissassmbled the entire Blynk system so it doesn't look entirely like the working version:
 <img src="https://cloud.githubusercontent.com/assets/24536303/25608457/b7e524ac-2ecf-11e7-9058-a9f0e88ad1f3.PNG" width="300" />

+### Trigger.bat
+Trigger.bat is a bash file designed to be run on an old laptop that my sister no longer used.
+I used Tazti Voice Recognition Software in order to trigger HTTP requests to various web servers running on the ESP8266 modules in order to trigger various commands.